Newborn found not breathing at Atlanta residence, sharing a bed could be to blame

 It is important to note that the above information is preliminary in nature and is subject to change as the investigation progresses and new information comes to light.

-Although sharing a bed is a popular choice for many families, it is not without dangers, especially for newborns.
+Although sharing a bed is a popular choice and sometimes a necessity for many families, it is not without dangers, especially for newborns.

-The biggest risk associated with co-sleeping is suffocation.
+The biggest risk associated with sharing a bed at such a young age is suffocation.
 A newborn can accidentally be smothered or suffocated by pillows, blankets, or the sleeping adult.

 Overheating: Sharing a bed with an adult or others can cause a newborn to overheat, which can lead to dehydration and other serious health issues.